J.P.Morgan brings forward Fed rate cut forecast to September

 J.P.Morgan now expects the U.S. Federal Reserve to cut interest rates by 25 basis points at its September meeting, citing signs of weakness in the labor market and uncertainty around President Donald Trump's latest Fed nomination.

-"For Powell, the risk management considerations at the next meeting may go beyond balancing employment and inflation risks," J.P.Morgan analyst Michael Feroli wrote.
+"For (Fed chair Jerome Powell), the risk management considerations at the next meeting may go beyond balancing employment and inflation risks," J.P.Morgan analyst Michael Feroli wrote.

-Trump on Thursday nominated Stephen Miran, Chair of the Council of Economic Advisers, to fill a temporary seat on the Fed Board, replacing outgoing Governor Adriana Kugler.
+Trump on Thursday nominated Stephen Miran, chair of the Council of Economic Advisers, to fill a temporary seat on the Federal Reserve's governing board, replacing outgoing Governor Adriana Kugler.

+The White House, according to Trump, is actively looking for a candidate to serve in a permanent capacity when the 14-year Fed board seat becomes vacant on February 1, and is also considering potential replacements for Powell, whose term ends on May 15, 2026.

 Miran's confirmation before the September 16–17 policy meeting remains uncertain, but JPM said his presence could increase divisions within the rate-setting committee.